apache/nuttx/fs/unionfs/README.txt

   The Union File System is enabled by selecting the CONFIG_FS_UNIONFS option in the NuttX configuration file.

+  Disclaimer:  This Union File System was certainly inspired by UnionFS (http://en.wikipedia.org/wiki/UnionFS) and the similarity in naming is unavoidable.
+However, other than that, the NuttX Union File System has no relationship with the UnioinFS project in specification, usage, design, or implementation.

   Uses of the Union File System
   ------------------------------
   The original motivation for this file was for the use of the built-in